Rebates Tax Credits Inflation Reduction Act

 • 2034: 22%,

 State Tax Credits.
 For Solar Tax Credits, apply as soon as your project is complete to receive a certificate that you later file with your taxes because funds are capped every year.
+If you applied for a certificate in 2020-2023 but were denied because the program ran out of money, you can reapply now!

 The Inflation Reduction Act